noahdacool/cpp-ifstream-cheatsheet/README.md

 # C++ <code>ifstream.eof()</code> Cheatsheet
 This C++ script opens multiple text files with various end-of-line byte combinations and compares the values of <code>infile.eof()</code> and <code>infile.fail()</code> at the end of each file.

 A detailed description of the displayed information can be found in the in-code documentation.
 In summary, each column of `1's` and `0's` is a snapshot of the values of <code>.eof()</code> and <code>.fail()</code> after a specified number of <code>ifstream >> string</code> extractions.
-The number at the top of the column indicates the number of extractions the occurred before the snapshot; for example, the first column shows the values returned by <code>.eof()</code> and <code>.fail()</code> before any extractions take place, the second column shows the values after the first extraction, and so forth.
+The number at the top of the column indicates the number of extractions that occurred before the snapshot; for example, the first column shows the values returned by <code>.eof()</code> and <code>.fail()</code> before any extractions take place, the second column shows the values after the first extraction, and so forth.

 *The default output is shown below:*
 ```